 This peak is not in the book.
 Livingston Douglas climbed this peak as part of a multi-peak ridge traverse known as the Monument Gulch Triple Play.
 This traverse includes Peak 6188/Boyer Gulch Peak, Peak 6130/Middleman Peak, and Peak 6291/Monument Gulch Peak.
 His route, as described on the Monument Gulch Triple Play page, starts at the Monument Gulch Road.
-All three peaks can be climbed by much shorter routes if you approach them with a 4WD utilizing the two-track roads shown on the map.
-I added my GPS track which covers my shorter, 8.0 version on Livingston’s route and a photo.
+All three peaks can be climbed by much shorter routes if you approach them with a 4WD using the 2-track roads shown on the map.
+I added my GPS track which covers my shorter version on Livingston’s route and a photo.
 Updated September 2020

 Peak 6130 is a rather inconsequential hump that is positioned in between Peak 6188 to the southwest and Peak 6291 to the east.
 Consequently, I call it Middleman.
 It is, nevertheless, a ranked summit with 366 feet of prominence.
 USGS Dempsey Meadows

 Access—Monument Gulch/Bliss Road